-Most of us have battled pimples at some point of our lives1.
-In fact, only about 15 percent of teenagers remain unaffected by the annoying, unpredictable zits2.
+Most of us have battled pimples at some point in our lives.
+In fact, only about 15 percent of teenagers remain unaffected by zits2.
 There has thus been extensive research done on acne and its causes – suggestions of the reasons behind it vary between genetics, your diet, your daily habits, etc3.
 However, one predominantly cited reason for acne is your hormones4.

 This all sounds sinister, so let’s back it up with some scientific data.
 A Harvard experiment was devised to explore the connection between acne and melanoma.
 This was a long-term experiment, lasting from 1989 until 2009 and it studied the risk of more than 99,000 women getting eight types of the disease8.
 All test subjects had suffered from extreme acne during their youth.
 The experiment concluded that there was a much higher risk of women with a history of acne to acquire moles, as well as melanoma in later years.

 The explanation they posited was that androgens may have a significant effect on telomeres.
 Telomeric proteins and their complex stability were found to be affected by androgen receptors.
 Longer telomeres were found to go into senescence at later stages and this stimulated the production of nevi.
 Melanocytes would thus become more like to mutate into benign growths, such as moles, and ultimately, cancerous tumors.

 The scientists thus determined that acne in the early stages of youth could signify larger amounts of androgen within an individual’s system.
 This could hence eventually lead to this kind of development, regardless of what other elements were affecting the tested subjects.
 A major significance of this research is that it could help doctors pinpoint persons in danger of developing melanoma at a later point in life.